 Johnstown Castle Estate, Museum & Gardens offers an abundance of activities for all ages.
-We recommend allowing 2-3 hours to fully enjoy the site:
+We recommend allowing a minimum of 2-3 hours to fully enjoy the site:

 - Enjoy a guided tour of the restored 19th-century Castle and unique Servants’ Tunnel – the longest domestic servants’ tunnel in Ireland

 - Take a look at the fascinating Irish Agricultural Museum which displays one of the most comprehensive exhibits of farming and rural life in Ireland

 - Explore over 4km of picturesque lake and ornamental garden walks – including the fully accessible new 1.5km lower lake walk and children’s play area – great for all members of the family including our dog friends!